ssbc/ssb2-discussion-forum/README.md

 ## Size

-A message is roughly 137 bytes + encoding.
-This is a ~35% improvement over buttwoo which is already a 20% size reduction in network traffic compared to classic format.
+A message is roughly 149 bytes + encoding.
+This is a ~29% improvement over buttwoo which is already a 20% size reduction in network traffic compared to classic format.

 ## Validation

-To be spec'd (quite similar to buttwoo) except:

- - no message size limit (needed for follow/block), instead we rely on clients using their best judgement to skip messages if they are gigantic.
- - Since we don't have previous (to enable multi-device and fork recovery) and seq's are not unique, we can only really rely on timestamps, so they must always be increasing.
-This makes simple replication easier.
+Quite similar to buttwoo except previous can an array.

 ## Simple replication